Fall Walla Walla Tour Lite

 Tour leader: TBA

 This tour is different from other Cascade Club Tours.
 While we will provide routes, SAG support and a rest stop with snacks, we will not provide accommodations or full meals.
-In this way we are able to offer an introductory low cost touring opportunity.
+In this way we are able to offer an introductory touring opportunity.

 So come along and enjoy a fun long weekend in Walla Walla.